 TOBACCO AND NICOTINE USE

 Smoking cigarettes has long been a significant public health concern due to its strong association with chronic disease and premature death.
-Our data show that between 1999 and 2017, smoking rates declined across all age groups, with the oldest population (aged 65-75 and older) consistently showing the lowest percentages.
+Our data show that between 1999 and 2022, smoking rates declined across almost all age groups, with a slight increase among the ages of 65-74, however the oldest population (aged 65-75 and older) consistently showing the lowest overall percentages.

 EXPLORE THE DATA